Kai Yao

 News

-- Our paper SoK: What Makes Private Learning Unfair? has been accepted at the 3rd conference of IEEE Secure and Trustworthy ML (SaTML’25)!
-The preprint version is available on arXiv here.
+Paper acceptance: SoK: What Makes Private Learning Unfair? was accepted to the 3rd IEEE Conference on Secure and Trustworthy Machine Learning (SaTML 2025).
+A preprint is available on arXiv.